woocommerce/qit-documentation/docs/custom-tests/orchestration.md

 5. **Shared Teardown:**
     - Cleanup any global mocks or settings applied in the shared setup.

+Orchestration handles multiple plugins with different actions.
+If you need to recall how `test`, `bootstrap`, and `activate` differ in their lifecycle participation, revisit [Compatibility Testing with Custom E2E Tests](./compatibility-tests.md).

 ## Next Steps

 - Review the [Understanding the Lifecycle](./understanding-lifecycle) page for baseline concepts.